 County human service agency or MNET

 Tribal agency

 My agency does not coordinate transportation services with other agencies

 Other (Please name the agency and describe how you coordinate.)

 25. Please describe the coordination that takes place between your agency and each agency category checked above.

+Text Box

 26. What issues have you encountered in coordinating or attempting to coordinate transportation services?
 RANK these barriers in order of greatest concern.
 (1=Highest Concern, 9=Lowest Concern)

 Billing and payment

 Cost

 Staff time requirements

 Insurance

 Driver qualifications

 Scheduling conflicts

 Limited service area boundaries

 Limited service hour availability

 Passenger security

 Have you encountered other issues not specified above?
 Please describe.

 27. Who is your vendor for commercial vehicle insurance?

+Text Box

 28. What changes are most needed to improve transportation coordination in your service area?

+Text Box

-29. What are the top three destinations you provide transportation to, in terms of number of trips provided?
+29 What are the top three destinations you provide transportation to, in terms of number of trips provided?

+Text Box

+Text Box

+Text Box

-30. How are the transportation services you provide funded?
+30 How are the transportation services you provide funded?
 (Select all that apply)

 Fares/user fees

 Private insurance

 Medicare/Medicaid

 Disability Waiver funding

 Other state or local government funds

 Federal funds

 Community organizations

 Grants

+Other (Please specify)

 31. Which of the following are the most significant barriers to providing your transportation service?
 (Select all that apply)

 Funding availability

 Vehicle maintenance

 Staff training

 Maintaining ridership

 Driver hiring and retention

 Other staff hiring and retention

+Other (Please specify)

 32. If your agency or organization has reduced or eliminate service in response to COVD-19, when do you anticipate that your service will return to pre-pandemic levels (similar span of service, service area or number of routes, etc.)?

 Less than 3 months from now

 3-6 months from now

 6 months to 1 year from now

 More than 1 year from now

 Our service will likely never return to pre-pandemic levels

 N/A

-33. Thinking primarily about the populations your agency or organization serves, what will be the most significant unmet transportation needs following the COVID-19 pandemic?
+33. .Thinking primarily about the populations your agency or organization

+serves, what will be the most significant unmet transportation needs following the COVID-19 pandemic?
 This could include geographic areas without sufficient service, population groups that are underserved, types of service that are not provide, days and times when service is needed but not available, etc.